GluuFederation/docs-gg-prod/3.1.3/source/plugin/api.md

 #### OAuth Scope Expression

-OAuth Scope Expression is a json expression, security for OAuth scopes.
+OAuth Scope Expression is a JSON expression, security for OAuth scopes.
 It checks the scope (from token introspection) of the token with the configured OAuth JSON expression.

 !!!
 Note
-    You can enable and disable the oauth scope expression by using [OAuth credential's `OAuth scope security`](#create-an-oauth-credential) flag.
+    You can enable and disable the OAuth scope expression by using [OAuth credential's `OAuth scope security`](#create-an-oauth-credential) flag.

  - path - a relative path to protect (exact match)
  - httpMethods - GET, HEAD, POST, PUT, DELETE